grisuno/LazyOwn/COMMANDS.md

 This command appends the IP address and domain name to the `/etc/hosts` file, enabling local resolution of the domain.

 ## cme
-Performs an SMB enumeration using `crackmapexec`.

-:param line: Not used in this function.
+Execute CrackMapExec (CME) for SMB enumeration and authentication attempts against a target.

+This function provides a range of SMB operations using CME, including:
+1. RID brute-forcing, which attempts to enumerate users via RID cycling.
+2. Share enumeration to list SMB shares on the target.
+3. User authentication to verify credentials against the target.
+4. Brute-force authentication using username and password lists.
+5. Hash-based authentication to attempt access using an NTLM hash.

+Parameters:
+line (str): Specifies the action to perform, which can be one of the following:
+            - "rid": Enumerates users by attempting RID brute-force.
+            - "shares": Lists SMB shares on the target.
+            - "user": Verifies credentials from a stored credential file or prompts for a username and password.
+            - "brute": Attempts brute-force authentication using a user and password dictionary.
+            - "hash": Attempts authentication using an NTLM hash file.
+            If no valid option is provided, the function defaults to performing basic SMB enumeration.

+Returns:
-:returns: None
+None

-Manual execution:
+Manual Execution Example:
-To manually run `crackmapexec` for SMB enumeration, use the following command:
+To manually run CrackMapExec for SMB enumeration, use:

     crackmapexec smb <target>

 Example:
     crackmapexec smb 10.10.11.24

-This command will enumerate SMB shares and perform basic SMB checks against the specified target IP address.
+This command performs basic SMB enumeration and checks against the specified target IP address.

 ## ldapdomaindump
 Dumps LDAP information using `ldapdomaindump` with credentials from a file.